ZunaishaN00R/Multiplication-of-two-numpy-arrays/README.md

   print(rupee)

-Explanation
+# Explanation

-The script defines a NumPy array named revenue to represent the company revenues in US dollars.
+The script defines a NumPy array named `revenue` to represent the company revenues in US dollars.

-It then declares an array named exchange_rate to store the conversion rate (1 USD = 75 INR).
+It then declares an array named `exchange_rate` to store the conversion rate (1 USD = 75 INR).

-The script performs the currency conversion by multiplying the revenue array by the exchange_rate array element-wise, resulting in a new array named rupee.
+The script performs the currency conversion by multiplying the `revenue` array by the `exchange_rate` array element-wise, resulting in a new array named `rupee`.

-The converted revenues in Indian Rupees are displayed using print(rupee).
+The converted revenues in Indian Rupees are displayed using `print(rupee)`.

-Conclusion
+# Conclusion
 This script offers a simple and efficient method for currency conversion using NumPy arrays, demonstrating how to multiply two arrays element-wise to convert Indian company revenues from US dollars to Indian Rupees.